YosysHQ/mcy/README.md

 `tag(tagname)`: Mark the current mutation with the specified tag

-`result(test_with_args, [expected_results])`: Run the specified test and return the result (or use a cached result if the test had been run previously).
-Also, trigger a runtime error if the result returned by the test is not in `expected_results`.
+`result(test_with_args)`: Run the specified test and return the result, or use a cached result if the test had been run previously.

 `rng(N)`: Return a deterministic pseudo-random integer in the range 0..N-1.